Xul Solar: esoteric paintings

 ARTICLE

-Xul Solar: esoteric paintings - Tres Mancias Consultancy
+Xul Solar: esoteric paintings - Art in Tres Mancias Consultancy

 Oscar Agustín Alejandro Schulz Solari, better known as Xul Solar (1887-1963, Sagittarius) was an Argentinian artist who displayed esoteric keys in his artworks.
 Mainly related to a kind of avant-gard expressionism and surrealism, he always worked in small formats, mostly in watercolour, tempera and just a few oils.
 His creatures are eclectic and anthropomorphic figures, some of them inspired by Egyptian and Precolombine cultures and, in some cases, seem to be portraits of people he knew during his life.